 After leaving the Pentagon in mid-2012, Flournoy joined the Boston Consulting Group as a senior adviser and the Harvard Kennedy School's Belfer Center for Science and International Affairs as a Senior Fellow.

 Although she is sometimes characterized as a "liberal realist" who seeks to reign in the United States' global ambitions, Flournoy also believes that the U.S. military "is a force for good abroad" and has pushed to maintain American forces in places like Iraq.
-In a December 2012 speech to the Atlantic Council, she warned against cutbacks to counterinsurgency planning as the war in Afghanistan winds down.
-"We have to be careful not to fall into the Vietnam Syndrome where we believe we'll never do that again," she said.
+"I am one who believes that the United States, as the sole superpower in the world, still has an indispensable leadership role to play," Flournoy said at the Council on Foreign Relations in 2013.

 Flournoy has warned against a preemptive U.S. or Israeli strike on Iran, calling it "a tactical step that undermines the strategic goal" of preventing a nuclear-armed Iran.
 However, Flournoy has also allowed that military action remains a possibility in the future, telling the Jerusalem Post in August 2012 that "Israel can rely on Obama to stop a nuclear Iran. … [T]he policy is not containment and I think he is serious about that."

 Regarding the U.S.-Israeli relationship, Flournoy told the Jerusalem Post that it was "like a marriage," and that despite some differences over policy, America's commitment to Israel's security was "unshakable."
 She added: "The quality of the relationship—both the amount of interaction and the quality—has increased substantially [during the Obama administration] in terms of comparing notes on the full range of strategic issues in the region, in terms of people understanding Israel's concerns and security needs and what it means to ensure [Israel's] qualitative military edge."